-- Note writing, food, chewing gum, eating and/or drinking are not allowed in the classrooms, unless approved by the teacher as a part of the curriculum.
-Individual teachers may establish other prohibitions which will be set forth in the course syllabus. - Students who fall asleep in class after a warning will be sent home.
+- Note writing, electronic use, food, chewing gum, eating and/or drinking are not allowed in the classrooms unless approved by the teacher as a part of the curriculum.
+Individual teachers may establish other prohibitions which will be set forth in the course syllabus. - To avoid damage to school property, students are not permitted to sit on desktops or tables. - Students who fall asleep in class after a warning may be sent home.